 When a member of staff receives information, either directly or indirectly, that a child may have been the victim of a bullying incident, this report will be taken seriously and investigated.
 If bullying is suspected staff will talk to the suspected victim, the suspected perpetrator and any witnesses.
 Written statements may be taken.
 It is recognised that in some situations 'victims' may exaggerate or invent bullying incidents and members of staff need to be aware of this.

 School will offer a proactive, sympathetic and supportive response to children who are the victims of bullying.
 The exact nature of the response will be determined by the particular child's individual needs and may include:

-- Immediate action to stop the incident and secure the child's safety

-- Positive reinforcement that reporting the incident was the correct thing to do

-- Reassurance that the victim is not responsible for the behaviour of the bully

-- Informing parents at the earliest opportunity

-- Strategies to prevent further incidents

-- Sympathy and empathy
+- Immediate action to stop the incident and secure the child's safety - Positive reinforcement that reporting the incident was the correct thing to do - Reassurance that the victim is not responsible for the behaviour of the bully - Informing parents at the earliest opportunity - Strategies to prevent further incidents - Sympathy and empathy - Counselling - Creation of a peer support group - Extra supervision/monitoring - Work with Bullybusters Liverpool, to provide wellbeing support and education

-- Counselling

-- Creation of a peer support group

-- Extra supervision/monitoring

-- Mediation between the perpetrator and the victim (provided this does not increase the victim's vulnerability)

-- Arrangements to review progress.
+- Progammes of educational intervention within school and/or the curriculum - Mediation between the perpetrator and the victim (provided this does not increase the victim's vulnerability) - Arrangements to review progress.

-Social networking websites are sometimes used for bullying and any threats made on such a site and acted upon in school will be classed as pre-meditated and are likely to result in a more severe sanction.
+Social media is sometimes used for bullying and any threats made on such a site and acted upon in school will be classed as pre-meditated and are likely to result in a more severe sanction.
 It should be acknowledged that it is very difficult for the school to take action on cyber bullying which has occurred outside of school time.
 Our strict guidelines on the possession of mobile phones in school should ensure that cyber bullying does not occur during the school day.